parasaurolophus/rader.us/music/algorithmic_musical_composition/algorithmic_musical_composition.md

 together, i.e. the peaks and valleys occur more frequently as one progresses through time in the third track compared to the first two.
 Thus, the third track represents a higher-frequency wave.
 Humans perceive higher frequencies as higher pitches and larger amplitudes as being louder.
+The keys on a "tempered" instrument like a piano or organ each correspond to a particular pitch in conventional musical notation.
+For example, striking the A key immediately above middle C causes a properly tuned piano's corresponding string to vibrate at 440 Hz, the frequency of the first two of the preceding sine waves.

 Now consider this screen shot from the same audio editing software: